jverzani/BinderPlots.jl/docs/src/basic-graphics.md

 ```

 !!! note
-    It is a bit subtle but a vector of vectors is treated as holding multiple series; whereas a vector of tuples (or other containers) is treated as a collection of points.
+    It is a bit subtle, but a vector of vectors is treated as holding multiple series; whereas a vector of tuples (or other containers) is treated as a collection of points.

 ### `plot!`